julyanB/DMapper/README.md

 # DMapper

-DMapper is a lightweight and efficient .NET object mapping library designed to facilitate object transformation, deep copying, and recursive property binding using advanced reflection techniques.
+DMapper is a lightweight and efficient .NET object mapping library designed to simplify object transformation, deep copying, and recursive property binding using advanced reflection techniques.

 ---